Atonement by Ian McEwan Study Part 1: Genre, Context and Theme

 4. All of this comes under the theme of MODERNIST WRITING.
 This was a movement that embodied the breakdown of morals, the disillusionment in the aftermath of WW2.

-Briony believes that Robbie is the criminal, so Robbie’s maniacal tendencies becomes a part of her memory, something she has seen.
-Similarly we as the reader believe that everything the narrator says is true; we see Robbie in the war, Cecilia in the green dress, Briony as the ‘tireless primadonna’.
-At the end of it we’ve been gobsmacked with the news that it was a facade – in fact it was Briony’s own account.
+Briony believes that Robbie is the criminal, so Robbie’s maniacal tendencies become a part of her memory, something she has seen.
+Similarly, we as the reader believe that everything the narrator says is true; we see Robbie in the war, Cecilia in the green dress, Briony as the ‘tireless primadonna’.
+At the end of it we’ve been gobsmacked with the news that it was a facade – in fact, it was Briony’s own account.
 Now we’re the one questioning the reality, just like Briony during her atonement.

 I think by the end, we come away with the realisation that we will never know the objective truth.
 The fact that the narrative itself is so subjective forces us to consider our entrapment.

 Change.
-Whether it’s peace to war, childhood to adulthood, innocence to corruption, purity to atonement, all the characters in Atonement are on the cusp of a change.
+Whether it’s peace to war, childhood to adulthood, innocence to corruption, sin to atonement, all the characters in Atonement are on the cusp of a change.